bmdavis419/river/README.md

 if you want to try this out, it's now available on npm!

 I've built out two examples, one using the ai-sdk and one using a custom stream. both are fully type safe and work great.
-You can find them [here](https://github.com/bmdavis419/river-examples)
+You can find them <a href="https://github.com/bmdavis419/river-examples" target="_blank">here</a>

 **here's a quick getting started guide for custom streams**